Is there a potential drug-drug interaction between apixaban (Eliquis) and clindamycin in patients requiring anticoagulation and antibiotic treatment?

 Related Questions

-What dose of apixaban for atrial fibrillation with impaired renal function?
+What is the recommended dose of apixaban (anticoagulant) for an elderly patient with atrial fibrillation and impaired renal function?

 What is the best approach to manage nocturia in an otherwise healthy patient in their late 80s with no history of diabetes or urinary tract infection, presenting with worsening nocturnal urinary frequency over the past month?